|

 Thirteen thousand is about the size of a good basketball game.
 Perhaps we can convince the Lakers to play a charity game against the Spurs, say.
 Then we can put 13,000 Iraqi men, women and children into the Staples Center, and make Michael Moore and Susan Sarandon, Tim Robbins, Sean Penn, George Clooney, The Dixie Chicks, Janeane Garofalo, and every single person who signed the Not in Our Name petition kill those people in cold blood - electrodes, acid baths or shredders, to get the full effect, although the weak-stomached should be allowed to merely shoot them in the back of the head.

+Because that is exactly what would have happened if these people had gotten their way.
 The rest of his column offers some insightful observations on foreign policy, go read it all.

 As for me, I feel like a broken record, these horrific stories just keep coming out.
 I've documented them on more than a few occasions, here's one such time.
 But go ahead critics, step right over those bones, close your eyes, ears, and nose to the sights, cries, and stench of mass destruction and call this an evil war.
 Keep doing that, and I'll keep showing you pictures like this: